When you get to know

 When you're a foreigner living in Mexico - an 'expat' - it can feel like there's a huge divide between you and the people of indigenous communities.
 And this is true... but we all benefit from seeking ways to shrink that divide.

-Everyday food decisions hold significant power.
-When you make regional produce sold by indigenous vendors of your community part of your regular choices, it is a meaningful act: economically, socially, culturally and environmentally.
+Our everyday food decisions can have positive impact.
+When you choose to buy regional produce from indigenous vendors of your community, it is a meaningful act: economically, socially, culturally and environmentally.

-Each indigenous culture, its language, craft, traditional clothing and recipes... are interwoven with these foods that are grown, harvested, foraged and sold close to home.
+Each indigenous culture, its unique language, craft, traditional clothing and recipes... are interwoven with the foods that are grown, harvested, foraged and sold close to home.

 Preserving native and regional foods is something we all can participate in... with pleasure.